 Participants prioritized public education, a dedicated shelter/safe space and forming a local committee.
-The coding of the flip charts showed participants mentioned gaps in resources, education, and needs of a trafficked person the most.
+The coding of the flip charts showed participants mentioned gaps in resources, education and needs of a trafficked person the most.
 The gaps in resources focused on the lack of safe spaces, collaboration, services and technology.
 Education emphasized the need for public and service provider education and including voices of survivors and their families in these education efforts.
-The needs of a trafficked person heavily overlapped with gaps in resources, and the need to connect with their own identity and to their community.
+The needs of a trafficked person heavily overlapped with gaps in resources but also the criminal justice system and to their own identity and to their community.
 Policing and the legal system and collaboration were the next most coded.

 The Dotmocracy results emphasized the need for education.
-The call for a human trafficking shelter in the Dotmocracy mirrors the day's discussions of the need for a dedicated space for survivors as a top need for trafficked persons and top gap in resources.
+The call for a human trafficking shelter in the Dotmocracy mirrors the flip chart discussions of a dedicated space for survivors with regard to the needs of a trafficked person and gaps in resources.
 We observed a lot of tensions in the room during the day with debates over sex work and challenges over the use of problematic terms like "girls" and "victims" that detract from women's agency and resilience.
-We recommend that persons with lived experience be respectfully acknowledged as experts in their own lives and be provided significant space in future collaborations to address human trafficking.
+We recommend that persons with lived experience be respectfully acknowledged as experts in their own lives and be provided significant space in future collaborations to address human trafficking